bestia-dev/rust01_the_beginning/README.md

 There is almost always a lot of different ways to achieve some result.
 I will describe only one option - for simplicity.
 The learning process is easier if it is simple.
 But the reality is always much much more complicated then that.
 Knowledge must come in small drops to absorb it.
 If it is pouring it just confuses the curious mind.
-The "book" https://doc.rust-lang.org/1.0.0/book/ is a great learning tool.
+The "book" https://doc.rust-lang.org/stable/book/ is a great learning tool.
 The first chapters are really easy and practical and very well written.
 Use it.
 ## Windows
 I used Windows most of my long programmers life (33 years).
 It is still the number one desktop OS.
-So for developing desktop apps is a good start to have the developer environment inside Windows.
+So for developing desktop apps it is a good start to have the developer environment inside Windows.
 1. Go to https://www.rust-lang.org and choose `GET STARTED`.
 2. Find the `RUSTUP-INI.EXE` (6MB) Download it and run it.
 3. Windows Defender will warn you that the app is unrecognized.
 Choose `More info` and `Run anyway`.
 Take your responsabilities!